slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)
 - career day an year -> journaling self analysis. skill fluency!
 - the next level of your life will demand a different you.

-> *"When you try something new, don’t think of it as a matter of success / failure, but as success / learning to succeed."*
-> *"When you are right, you are learning nothing."*
-> *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder."*
 -->

 > *"The mind is not a vessel to be filled but a fire to be kindled."